wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 `TopGO` includes the possibility to use several decorrelation algorithms, giving less redundant, and more precise categories in the results.
 Repeat the analysis with the weight algorithm (`algorithm = "weight"`), and observe the difference in results.

 ### topAnat enrichment test
 It is possible to perform a similar ontology enrichment, but on the fly anatomical ontology instead of Gene Ontology.
 Genes are mapped to a tissue if some expression was detected in this tissue.
-With the Bgee database team (<http://bgee.org>), I have developped a tool called `BgeeDB` allowing one to do this, based on the `topGO` package algorithm.
+With the Bgee database team (<http://bgee.org>), I have developped a tool called `BgeeDB` allowing to do this, based on the `topGO` package algorithm.
 It is available in Bioconductor (release 3.3), or on GitHub <https://github.com/BgeeDB/BgeeDB_R>.
 I encourage you to try in addition to the classical GO enrichment tests, it gives very interesting results!
 A graphical interface is also available at <http://bgee.org/?page=top_anat#/>.

 ```R
 ## As BgeeDB was not yet available on R/Bioc 3.2, install it from the source code, already in the data folder